 A stock is said to be liquid if there are numerous buyers and sellers available most of the time, making the purchase or sale of its shares relatively easy.
 Public stocks are far more liquid than private shares.
 Shares of large public corporations change hands several times a minute.
 When attempting to buy privately held shares, on the other hand, you may not be able to find them at any price.
 Members of the founding family, for example, may refuse to sell the stock.
 Once you buy a private stock, you may have a hard time finding buyers and get stuck with the shares for a very long time.

 A volatile stock is one whose share price swings wildly.
 The shares you bought at $10 a day ago may suddenly trade at $12 or $8 the next day, often with no apparent reason.
 The larger the pool of buyers and sellers, the less volatile a stock's price tends to be, as some of the many investors watching the stock tend to step in to take advantage of undue low or high prices.
 Not surprisingly, the prices of private shares are far more volatile than public stocks.
-Since fewer investors are willing to commit cash to private companies, their stocks have to drop far lower or advance far beyond what they are worth before investors step in to take advantage, thereby bringing prices back to more normal levels.
+Since fewer investors are willing to commit cash to private companies, their stocks have to drop far lower or advance far beyond what they're worth before investors step in to take advantage.
+This brings prices back to more normal levels.

 - 5 Reason Stocks Drop and Rise So Much